 - Click the Action option on the menu bar.

 - Click on the Export Policy option from the sub-menu.

 - Navigate the location where you want to store the backup of Windows Firewall Settings.

 - Give a name and save it in the .wfw file type.

 - Click on the Save option to save the exported settings.

-- You will get a notification in a small window displaying the successful of the backup.
+- You will get a notification in a small window displaying the success of the backup.